CarmeloMaitaO/CarmeloMaitaO/README.md

-- 👋 Hello!
-I’m Carmelo Maita
-- 👀 I’m interested in Linux, videogames and languages
-- 🌱 I’m currently learning Latex, graphviz and git, aside studying systems engineering
+Hello, I'm Carmelo Maita, a TSU in informatics.
+I'm open help in any project you have in mind, so ask freely.

+### Languages I use:

+- Nim
+- C/C++
+- Nix
+- SH (POSIX Shell)
+- HTML/CSS
+- JS

-- 📫 How to reach me: carmeloaugustomaitaorlando@gmail.com
+### How to reach me:

+- email: trabajo@carmelomaita.xyz